eo-training/eo-training.github.io/collections/_new-eo/slides/045-video.md

 title: "Slide 45"
 title: "iSync Import Video"
 layout: slide-video
-videoID: "yAkXDcs4jzA"
+videoID: "V0Plu6VCefg"
 slug: "045"
 ---

 **We will now demonstrate the iSync import process on a Poll Pad.
-On election day, you will repeat with EACH Poll Pad.**
+On election day, you will repeat this process with EACH Poll Pad.**

-Once the Poll Pad has powered on and is on the home screen, insert the iSync drive into the Lightning Connector on the right side of the tablet.
-Now you are ready to import information from the iSync.
+Once a Poll Pad has powered on and is on the home screen, insert the iSync drive into the Lightning Connector on the right side of the tablet.

 **Step 1**: When the pop-up menu appears, tap "Import Voter File."